 Posted by admin on December 15, 2015

-Under the Occupational Health and Safety Administration (OSHA)’s regulations, incidents that are not work-related do not need to be recorded on your OSHA recordkeeping logs.
-Determining work-relatedness is key to ensuring that you’re properly recording safety incidents and to avoid violation fines.
+Under the Occupational Health and Safety Administration (OSHA)'s regulations, incidents that are not work-related do not need to be recorded on your OSHA recordkeeping logs.
+Determining work-relatedness is key to ensuring that you're properly recording safety incidents and avoiding violation fines.

 According to OSHA Standard 1904.5, an injury is defined as work-related if an event or exposure in the work environment either caused or contributed to the injury or significantly aggravated a pre-existing injury or illness.
 The general rule is an injury or illness is presumed to be work-related when they occur because of events in the workplace.

 Since this definition seems a little vague, there are often questions regarding whether or not an incident is work-related.
 We've compiled some of the most common

 Keep in mind, although it may not look good to your supervisors, it's better to err on the side of caution and deem an incident work-related rather than not.
 OSHA has publicly stated something as simple as fainting at the sight of blood at work is considered a work-related injury.

 Fainting, also known as loss of consciousness, is one of the main criteria to determine if an incident is recordable.
 As such, it's only a matter of determining if the fainting was caused by an event that occurred within the work environment.

 For example, say an employee suffered a minor cut while working on a machine and has minor bleeding.
 Another employee then faints at the sight of the blood.
 Since the fainting was caused by an event in the work environment (the other employee being injured at work), the incident is work-related.